sd17spring/sd17spring.github.io/_toolboxes/image-steganography.md

     decoded_image.save("images/decoded_image.png")
 ```

-*note that files in this example are .png files.
+* Note that files in this example are .png files.
 We recommend that you avoid working with .jpg files so that file compression does not make your task more difficult.

 ## Encoding a secret message